First, a quick review of how ad blocking works

 Where to get custom filters

 Most people never need to use custom filters.
 However, people who like to tweak their browsing experience can use AdBlock to create custom filters very easily.
 We invite you to read our blog post on how to make the most of AdBlock.
-As a quick overview, you can use our "blacklist" wizard to block individual ads and other things you don't want to see, and support content creators by whitelisting individual websites and YouTube channels.
+As a quick overview, you can use our manual ad blocking feature to block individual ads and other things you don't want to see, and support content creators by allowing ads on individual websites and YouTube channels.